Dream Mall light rail station

 Dream Mall station (夢時代站 (Mèngshídài)) is a light rail station of the Circular Line of the Kaohsiung rapid transit system.
 It is located in Cianjhen District, Kaohsiung, Taiwan.

 Station overview

-The station is a street-level station with two side platforms.
+This is a street-level station with two side platforms.
 It is located at the junction of Shihdai Blvd and Chenggong 2nd Road, beside Dream Mall, a large shopping center.